Register Company in Delaware

 Step 3: Preparation and submission of relevant documents

-Once your company name has been approved, Tetra Consultants will proceed to prepare the relevant corporate documents such as the appropriate forms and the Articles of Organization.
+- Once your company name has been approved, Tetra Consultants will proceed to prepare the relevant corporate documents such as the appropriate forms and the Articles of Organization.
+If you are registering a Corporation, the document required will be called the Certificate of Corporation, while for LLCs it is called the Certificate of Organization.

 Step 6: Corporate bank account opening

-Typically, directors and shareholders are not required to travel to Delaware to open the corporate bank account.
-However, if travel is required, we will have a representative accompany you to the bank meeting.
+- For many banks in the United States, traveling to the United States to open the bank account in person is often preferred by local banks.
+However, not all local banks have such a requirement.
+If travel is required, we will have a representative accompany you to the bank meeting.
 Alternatively, our team will negotiate with the banks to conduct a conference call instead or to request for a waiver.

 Step 7: Registration with relevant social services